mapbiomas-brazil/user-toolkit/README.md

 # About

-user-toolkit is a repository for MapBiomas data access in Google Earth Engine
+User Toolkit for MapBiomas data access in Google Earth Engine.

 # How to use
 <h4>1.
 Getting the code</h4>